Ashley Tabor-King: Career

 Tabor-King presented and ran a hospital radio station in Watford while still at school.
 He left school at 16, and his first job in commercial radio was as an overnight tech op at the then Chiltern Radio in Dunstable.

 He later worked as an assistant to Richard Park at Capital Radio in London, helping him to produce shows and plan playlists.

 Tabor-King once worked for Simon Cowell, and is credited as being one of the co-writers of The X Factor's theme song.

 In 2008, with cash provided by his father and other lenders, he took over GCap Radio, the group behind Capital Radio and Classic FM, and founded Global.

-In 2016, Global launched a new school, Global Academy, to prepare young people aged 14-18 for a career in broadcast and digital media, to help reduce the barriers to entry for young people entering the media industry.
+In 2016, Global launched a new school, Global Academy, to prepare young people aged 14–18 for a career in broadcast and digital media, to help reduce the barriers to entry for young people entering the media industry.
 On 20 April 2017, the Academy was officially opened by the Duke of Cambridge and Prince Harry in their capacity as patrons of "Heads Together", a mental health charity.
 Two breakfast shows from Global radio stations were broadcasting live from the Academy: Heart London Breakfast with Jamie Theakston, and Emma Bunton and Nick Ferrari on LBC.

 Honours

-Tabor-King was appointed Officer of the Order of the British Empire in the 2017 Birthday Honours and Commander of the Order of the British Empire (CBE) in the 2024 New Year Honours for services to media and entertainment.
+Tabor-King was appointed Officer of the Order of the British Empire (OBE) in the 2017 Birthday Honours and Commander of the Order of the British Empire (CBE) in the 2024 New Year Honours for services to media and entertainment.

 Personal life

 Tabor-King is married to George Tabor-King.
 Tabor-King has lived in The Knightsbridge Apartments complex since 2006, in an apartment he bought for £15 million.
 In 2017 he bought the next-door apartment for £90 million.
-Tabor-King also owns a mansion in Los Angeles.
-The site was purchased from Megan Ellison, daughter of Larry Ellison, for $26.25 million.
-Tabor-King also owns a $21 million apartment in Barbados.